james-aguirre/c0323-code-solutions/javascript-loops/javascript-loops-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is the purpose of a loop?
-To iterate a certain number of times
+To iterate over multiple items to run blocks of code
 - What is the purpose of a **condition** expression in a loop?
-To set a condition for the loop to execute or not
+To set a condition for the loop to run until a condition is met
 - What does "iteration" mean in the context of loops?
 Each cycle of the loops definitive code block
 - _When_ does the **condition** expression of a `while` loop get evaluated?